btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 = Known Incompatibilities =

-* **Black Studio Tiny MCE Widget** plugin and **SiteOrigin Widgets Bundle** plugin makes the Image Zoooom button doesn't show in the Edit Post and Edit Page editor
+* When both the **Black Studio TinyMCE Widget** and the "Site Builder by SiteOrigin" plugins are installed on the website, then the WP Image Zoom button doesn't show up in the Edit Post and Edit Page editor.
+But you can still apply the zoom if you manage to add the "zoooom" CSS class to the image.

 * The zoom doesn't work well with **Image Carousel** on **Avada** theme.
 You cannot use the zoom and the carousel on the same page.